hector-ruiz/docker-web-redirect/README.md

 Redirects are permanent (HTTP status code 301).
 That means browsers will cache the redirect and will go directly to the new site on further requests.
 Also search engines will recognize the new domain and change their URLs.
 This means this image is not suitable for temporary redirects e.g. for site maintenance.

 ## Docker Compose ##
-This image can be combined with the [jwilder nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy/).
+This image can be combined with the [jwilder nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy/) and [morbz docker-web-redirect](https://hub.docker.com/r/morbz/docker-web-redirect).
 A sample docker-compose file that redirects `myolddomain.net` to `mydomain.net` could look like this:

 ```yaml
 version: '3'